Were you hurt from a car wreck and have questions? Read these 5 common questions about a car accident, then contact our Atlanta attorneys.

 The other type of coverage — medical payments coverage — can also be very beneficial, especially if you do not have health insurance.
 When you’re in a motor vehicle wreck and you need treatment, the at-fault insurance carrier does not provide treatment for you and does not help you go get treatment; they simply reimburse you for your medical expenses after you’re finished with your treatment.
 That can be a problem if you don’t have health insurance and can’t pay for the treatment up front.
 When you purchase medical payments coverage, your policy will provide payment for a certain amount of medical coverage that you don’t have to pay out of pocket, and then you still can pursue that coverage later when you go after compensation from the at-fault driver’s policy.

 Like uninsured motorist coverage, medical payments coverage is very inexpensive and is something you should definitely have because it can protect you when these worst-case scenarios happen.

 Were you or a loved one seriously injured in an automobile wreck in Georgia and have questions?

-After reading these 5 common questions about a car accident, contact the experienced Atlanta car accident attorneys at The Gunnels Law Firm today to arrange a free consultation and case evaluation.
+After reading these 5 common questions about a car accident, contact the experienced Atlanta car accident attorneys at Gunnels Injury Law today to arrange a free consultation and case evaluation.